-About 41 per cent of Canadian cases in 2018 were reported to the large organization known as the Mutual UFO Network (MUFON), which has a good online reporting system.
-Another lion's share was through l'Association québécoise d'ufologie (AQU), from which came 34 per cent of the 2018 case data.
-About six per cent of the total cases were obtained through the National UFO Reporting Center in the USA.
+About 30 per cent of Canadian cases in 2019 (down from 41 per cent in 2018) were reported to the large organization known as the Mutual UFO Network (MUFON), which has a good online reporting system.
+Another lion's share was through l'Association québécoise d'ufologie (AQU), from which came 26 per cent of the 2019 case data.
+About seven per cent of the total cases were obtained through the National UFO Reporting Center in the USA.
 Like MUFON, both AQU and NUFORC have a toll-free telephone number for reporting UFOs and a large sightings list created through voluntary submission of online report forms by witnesses.
-About four per cent of all UFO sightings reported in 2018 were sent directly to Ufology Research.
-About three per cent of all cases came as a result of information obtained through Transport Canada and the Department of National Defence.
+About 12 per cent of all UFO sightings reported in 2019 were sent directly to Ufology Research.
+About six per cent of all cases came as a result of information obtained through Transport Canada and the Department of National Defence.